 All members, whether voting or non-voting, shall be subject to any stated guidelines or ‘Best Practices’ policies adopted by the Association.

 a.
 The conduct of a member institution has been determined, by the AARAO President or Vice-President, to be in willful breach of the responsibilities of membership as outlined in Article III – Section V; and

 b.
 An institution’s membership fees have not been received by the AARAO Treasurer by the payment deadline.

 Suspended members will not be entitled to participate in any of the AARAO membership activities or benefits, including but not limited to the Fall Conference, Interchange, professional development events, the AARAO Tour, or have access to the AARAO Listserv.

 Suspended members may not participate in or attend any AARAO AGM meetings and therefore are not be entitled to any AARAO voting privileges.

-Suspended members under Article III – Section VI, who have not successfully petitioned to the AARAO Executive for reinstatement of membership as per Article III – Section X, will have their membership terminated.
+Suspended members under Article III – Section VI, who have not successfully petitioned to the AARAO Executive for reinstatement of membership as per By-Law Article V, will have their membership terminated.

 Termination of membership shall in no way relieve a former member of any financial or legal obligations to the Association by virtue of having been a member.

 Any Member Institution that wishes to withdraw from the Association shall notify the Executive in writing to that effect.
 On receipt of such notice by the Executive, membership will officially cease.